allemandi/embed-utils/docs/API.md

 ## computeManhattanDistance

-Calculates the Manhattan distance between two vectors.
+Calculates Manhattan distance between two vectors.
-Manhattan distance (L1 norm, taxicab distance) is the sum of absolute differences between corresponding elements.
+Measures sum of absolute differences.
+Use for grid-like data or when less sensitive to large differences.

 ### Parameters